Speeding up Business Automation for Service Providers

 Daniel Bar-Lev

-As Vice President Strategic Programs, Daniel is responsible for the development and implementation of a range of strategic MEF programs that are central to MEF’s transformation to an agile, process oriented standards development organization defining, implementing and certifying MEF 3.0 services.
-These market leading programs – including most recently LSO Blockchain, ITN and the MEF Accelerator program – enable MEF’s 200+ member companies to accelerate their business and operations automation.
+As MEF’s Chief Product Officer, Daniel is responsible for the development and implementation of a range of strategic MEF programs that are central to MEF’s transformation to an agile-process oriented standards development organization defining, implementing and certifying MEF 3.0 services.
+These innovative programs—including SD-WAN definition and certification, MEF 3.0 Products, MEF Accelerators and the MEF Developer Community—enable MEF’s 200+ member companies to accelerate the transformation of their networks and operations to offer and deliver MEF 3.0 services.
+In addition, Daniel is responsible for MEF membership in the EMEA region, developing relationships and facilitating engagement of member companies in every aspect of MEF activities.

-Daniel has been involved in the data communications industry for 30 years holding a variety of managerial positions including co-founding Resolute Networks.
-Daniel served for 3 years as MEF Global Marketing Co-Chair and was elected three times to the MEF Board of Directors.
-Since 2010, Daniel has been a senior member of the MEF staff and currently serves as a board director.
+Daniel has been involved in the networking industry for over 25 years holding a variety of positions in RAD Data Communications, as well as co-founding Resolute Networks where he held executive positions.
+Representing Resolute in the MEF, Daniel served for 3 years as MEF Global Marketing Co-Chair and was elected three times to the MEF Board of Directors.
+Since 2010, Daniel has been a senior member of the MEF staff.